-When you set up a parameter sweep, you define the scope of your search, to use either a finite number of parameters selected randomly, or an exhaustive search over a parameter space you define.
+When you set up a parameter sweep, you define the scope of your search.
+The search might use a finite number of parameters selected randomly.
+Or it might be an exhaustive search over a parameter space that you define.

-Random sweep: This option trains a model using a set number of iterations.
+Random sweep: This option trains a model by using a set number of iterations.

 You specify a range of values to iterate over, and the module uses a randomly chosen subset of those values.
 Values are chosen with replacement, meaning that numbers previously chosen at random are not removed from the pool of available numbers.
-Thus, the chance of any value being selected remains the same across all passes.
+So the chance of any value being selected stays the same across all passes.

-Entire grid: The option to use the entire grid means just that: each and every combination is tested.
-This option can be considered the most thorough, but requires the most time.
+Entire grid: The option to use the entire grid means that every combination is tested.
+This option is the most thorough, but it requires the most time.